pt-thao-1910/vn_dict_app/README.md

 We also use POS tagger to make sure the meaning have the correct word type (noun, verbs, etc.) based on the context sentence.

 ## Files structure:
-1/ modules: Python files containing all functions used \n
+1/ modules: Python files containing all functions used

-a. score_calc.py: functions to score all meanings based on keyword - context sentence \n
+a. score_calc.py: functions to score all meanings based on keyword - context sentence
-b. scrape_dict.py: functions to scrape the dictionary database \n 2/ pages:
+b. scrape_dict.py: functions to scrape the dictionary database

+2/ pages:
 a.
 About.py:
 b.
 Analysis.py:
 c.
 Evaluation.py:
 d. images: all images used in the rendered pages
 e. analysis_data:
-   + test_100.xlsx: testing dataset to evaluate the model performance 3/ trained_logs:
+- test_100.xlsx: testing dataset to evaluate the model performance

+3/ trained_logs:
 a.
 M_matrix_final.npy: the trained word co-occurrence matrix
 b. dict_final.json: the final word corpus
 c. word2vec_100dim_50000.model: the trained Word2Vec model

-4/ Home.py: the homepage where we input keyword-context pair to browse results 5/ requirements.txt: all libraries required to run the application
+4/ Home.py: the homepage where we input keyword-context pair to browse results

+5/ requirements.txt: all libraries required to run the application

 ## Results